premchander-revature/interviewquestions/Multithreading-IS/Threads.md

 ---

 45. What is Deadlock?
-How to analyze and avoid deadlock situation?
+How to analyze and avoid deadlock situation?p1

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)